progenetix/progenetix-web/docs/index.md

-# Progenetix Cancer Genomics Resource Documentation
+# Cancercelllines Resource Documentation

-The Progenetix database and cancer genomic information resource  contains genome profiles of more than 100’000 individual cancer genome screening experiments.
-The genomic profiling data was derived from genomic arrays and chromosomal [Comparative Genomic Hybridization (CGH)](https://en.wikipedia.org/wiki/Comparative_genomic_hybridization) as well as Whole Genome or Whole Exome Sequencing (WGS, WES) studies.
-Genomic profiles are either processed from various raw data formats or are extracted from published experimental results.
+The Cancercelllines genomic information resource contains genome profiling data, somatic mutation information and associated metadata for thousands of human cancer cell lines.
+Originally spun out of the [Progenetix](http://progenetix.org) oncogenomic resource with its collection of more than 100’000 individual genomic copy number screening datasets, _cancercelllines.org_ provides an entry point for genomic variants in cell lines as well as for the exploration of related publications.

-!!! example "Citation"
+!!! example "Citation (Progenetix)"

     Huang Q, Carrio-Cordo P, Gao B, Paloots R, Baudis M. (2021) **The Progenetix oncogenomic resource in 2021.** _Database (Oxford)._ 2021 Jul 17
     progenetix.org: **Progenetix oncogenomic online resource** (2022)